kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

     !!!note "Default"
         - `0.0.0.0/0` will be used if the IPAddressType is "ipv4"
         - `0.0.0.0/0` and `::/0` will be used if the IPAddressType is "dualstack"
+        - The VPC CIDR will be used if `service.beta.kubernetes.io/aws-load-balancer-scheme` is `internal`

     !!!warning ""
         This annotation will be ignored in case preserve client IP is not enabled.